awsdocs/aws-java-developer-guide/doc_source/swf-lambda-task.rst

 value, which is the number of seconds that the |LAM| function is allowed to run before generating a ``LambdaFunctionTimedOut`` event.

-.. tip:: This code uses the :java-api:`AWSLambdaClient <services/lambda/AWSLambdaClient>` to
+.. tip:: This code uses the :aws-java-class:`AWSLambdaClient <services/lambda/AWSLambdaClient>` to
    retrieve the ARN of the |LAM| function, given the function name.
 You can use this technique to avoid hard-coding the full ARN (which includes your AWS account ID) in your code.